-Razer gets backing from Horizons Ventures, inks phone JV with Three
+Razer raises $50-100M from Horizons Ventures, inks phone JV with Three

 Razer has been involved with Horizons Ventures in the last several months on the investing front, too.
 The two paired up in a $15 million round for fitness drink maker Celsius in March, via Razer’s zVentures investment fund.
 (The connection here appears to be that fitness drinks have strong synergy and branding potential with e-sports and other gaming events.)

-Turning to the carrier partnership, Three has operations in 10 markets in Europe and Asia — Austria, Denmark, Hong Kong, Indonesia, Ireland, Italy, Macau, Sri Lanka, Sweden, United Kingdom and Vietnam — and had ambitions to expand its business by buying O2 in the UK, but the deal got scuppered by regulators.
+Turning to the carrier partnership, Three has operations in 11 markets in Europe and Asia — Austria, Denmark, Hong Kong, Indonesia, Ireland, Italy, Macau, Sri Lanka, Sweden, United Kingdom and Vietnam — and had ambitions to expand its business by buying O2 in the U.K., but the deal got scuppered by regulators.
 So a partnership with Razer gives it a route to growing its customer base in other ways.

 Specifically, here Three is hoping to woo more customers in their markets who are interested in gaming.
 They will design handsets and tariffs “specifically for the gaming community” — say, by reducing or removing data charges for Razer gaming content, or maybe even boosting data connectivity for those who are playing games on the network — and provide them with deals on zGold virtual currency to play Razer games.